 At the end of 2021 we took the decision not to further extend the Cardiff Agreement.
-In December 2021 we served notice on Cardiff University and Cardiff Consultants to extend the license of the ProTide-related intellectual property owned or controlled by Cardiff University as of the date of the Cardiff Agreement or owned or controlled by Cardiff University during the term of that Agreement, which we refer to as the Cardiff Intellectual Property, granted to NuCana under the Cardiff Agreement for a period of three months from expiry of the Cardiff Agreement on 31 December 2021 whilst we continue evaluating additional ProTides generated under the Cardiff Agreement.
-The option to extend this license for a further three months from 31 March 2022 in exchange for making an additional payment to Cardiff University was not taken up.
+In December 2021 we served notice on Cardiff University and Cardiff Consultants to extend the license of the ProTide-related intellectual property owned or controlled by Cardiff University as of the date of the Cardiff Agreement or owned or controlled by Cardiff University during the term of that Agreement, which we refer to as the Cardiff Intellectual Property, granted to NuCana under the Cardiff Agreement for a period of three months from expiry of the Cardiff Agreement on December 31, 2021 in order to continue evaluating additional ProTides generated under the Cardiff Agreement.
+The option to extend this license for a further three months from March 31, 2022 in exchange for making an additional payment to Cardiff University was not taken up.